Xinliang David Li

 Proceedings of the 2021 ACM SIGPLAN International Symposium on Memory Management (ISMM '21), June 22, 2021, Virtual, Canada (to appear)

-Preview abstract Memory manipulation primitives (memcpy, memset, memcmp) are used by virtually every application, from high performance computing to user interfaces.
-They often consume a significant portion of CPU cycles.
-Because they are so ubiquitous and critical, they are provided by language runtimes and in particular by libc, the C standard library.
-These implementations are heavily optimized, typically written in hand-tuned assembly for each target architecture.
 In this article, we propose a principled alternative to hand-tuning these functions: (1) we profile the calls to these functions in their production environment and use this data to drive the important high-level algorithmic decisions, (2) we use a high-level language for the implementation, delegate the job of tuning the generated code to the compiler, and (3) we use constraint programming and automatic benchmarks to select the optimal high-level structure of the functions.
-We compile our memfunctions implementations using the same compiler toolchain that we use for application code, which allows leveraging the compiler further by allowing whole-program optimization.
-We have evaluated our approach by applying it to the fleet of one of the largest computing enterprises in the world.
-This work increased the performance of the fleet by 1%.
-View details

-Preview abstract Leveraging machine-learning (ML) techniques for compiler optimizations has been widely studied and explored in academia.
+Leveraging machine-learning (ML) techniques for compiler optimizations has been widely studied and explored in academia.
 However, the adoption of ML in general-purpose, industry strength compilers has yet to happen.
 We propose MLGO, a framework for integrating ML techniques systematically in an industrial compiler -- LLVM.
 As a case study, we present the details and results of replacing the heuristics-based inlining-for-size optimization in LLVM with machine learned models.
 To the best of our knowledge, this work is the first full integration of ML in a complex compiler pass in a real-world setting.
 It is available in the main LLVM repository.
 We use two different ML algorithms: Policy Gradient and Evolution Strategies, to train the inlining-for-size model, and achieve up to 7\% size reduction, when compared to state of the art LLVM -Oz.
 The same model, trained on one corpus, generalizes well to a diversity of real-world targets, as well as to the same set of targets after months of active development.
 This property of the trained models is beneficial to deploy ML techniques in real-world settings.
-View details

-Preview abstract Cross-Module Optimization (CMO) is an effective means for improving runtime performance, by extending the scope of optimizations across source module boundaries.
+Cross-Module Optimization (CMO) is an effective means for improving runtime performance, by extending the scope of optimizations across source module boundaries.
 Two CMO approaches are Link-Time Optimization (LTO) and Lightweight Inter-Procedural Optimization (LIPO).
 However, each of these solutions has limitations that prevent it from being enabled by default.
 ThinLTO is a new approach that attempts to address these limitations, with a goal of being enabled more broadly.
 ThinLTO aims to be as scalable as a regular non-LTO build, enabling CMO on large applications and machines without large memory configurations, while also integrating well with distributed and incremental build systems.
 This is achieved through fast purely summary-based Whole-Program Analysis (WPA), the only serial step, without reading or writing the program's Intermediate Representation (IR).
 Instead, CMO is applied during fully parallel optimization backends.
 This paper describes the motivation behind ThinLTO, its overall design, and current implementation in LLVM.
 Results from SPEC cpu2006 benchmarks and several large real-world applications illustrate that ThinLTO can scale as well as a non-LTO build while enabling most of the CMO performed with a full LTO build.
-View details

 AutoFDO: Automatic Feedback-Directed Optimization for Warehouse-Scale Applications